mhmerrick/mario-style-game/README.md

 Created using MVC architecture.

 ## Controls
-* Use the left and right arrow keys to walk.
+* Left and right arrow keys to walk.
-* Use the space bar to jump.
+* Space bar to jump.
 * Press 'L' to load the previously saved map/restart the game.

 ## How to Create a Map